Rappid-exe/Rappid-exe/README.md

 ---

 ### 🔭 More of My Work
-- **[Personalized Sales Outreach Agent](https://github.com/Rappid-exe/Personalized-Sales-Agent)** - A full-stack generative AI agent using Mistral AI and ElevenLabs to create hyper-personalized sales emails and voice notes from LinkedIn profiles.
+- **[Personalized Sales Outreach Agent](https://github.com/Rappid-exe/weSellingbtw)** - A full-stack generative AI agent using Mistral AI and ElevenLabs to create hyper-personalized sales emails and voice notes from LinkedIn profiles.
-- **[SRE Multi-Agent Framework](https://github.com/Rappid-exe/SRE-Multi-Agent-Framework)** - A prize-winning system where AI agents collaborate to automate Site Reliability Engineering tasks, earning pilot interest from Vultr.
+- **SRE Multi-Agent Framework** - A prize-winning system where AI agents collaborate to automate Site Reliability Engineering tasks, earning pilot interest from Vultr for internal, proprietary use.
 - **[AtmoSieve - Blockchain Carbon Credits](https://github.com/Rappid-exe/AtmoCC)** - A full-stack dApp for transparent carbon credit tokenization and trading using Solidity and Polkadot.

 ---